Mokuso – The Secret to Effective Self-Defence

 “Our tradition traces its lineage back to the Shaolin temple, where Mokusō was their primary form of spiritual practice.”

 “Around 527AD, an Indian monk named Bodhidharma is said to have introduced martial arts training to the monastery as a way to enhance the monk’s practice of Training the Mind.
-The result was a powerful integration of Body and Mind—where a strong Body enhanced Mind training, and a strong Mind enhanced Body training.
-This union of Body, Mind, and Intention is the very essence of our martial arts practice.14”
+The effect was the integration of Body, Mind and Spirit—where a strong Body is developed in dependence upon a strong Mind and Spirit, a strong Mind is developed in dependence upon strong Spirit and Body, and an indomitable Spirit is developed in dependence upon a strong Body and Mind.
+This union of Body, Mind, and Spirit is the ultimate goal of our martial arts practice.”

-This practice, when done diligently over many years, and with strong effort, is the pathway that will help us become the absolute best we can be.
+“These skills, when practised with mindfulness and persistent effort over many years, is the pathway for us to become the best we can be.”

 Mokusō is Everywhere

-Sensei Mike then faced the class and sat down in the formal meditation posture.
+Sensei Mike then sat down in the formal meditation posture.
 He nodded at the senior student, who responded with:

 Zensei